Volatar/ThuearleBot/README.md

 # Features
 - /tableflip - Bot will respond with a quip or gif emphasizing the action.
-- !wh40k - Bot will respond with a heresy detected gif
+- !heresy - Bot will respond with a heresy detected gif